Part 2 of 3

 In The Park (continued)

-Echo Lake Beach and the Beech Cliffs Trail
+Echo Lake Beach and the Beech Cliffs Ladder Trail

 Echo Lake in mid-August: